Multi-Language AI Assistants Setup for Global Audiences

 Step 3: The “brain” – setting up the rules

-This is where the magic happens.
-You need to tell the AI how to behave.
-The biggest mistake people make is writing the instructions in English and hoping the AI translates them well.
+This is where most multilingual AI sales assistant setups go wrong.
+The biggest mistake is writing your system instructions in English and hoping the AI translates them well into tone and cultural nuance.
+It doesn’t.

 Go to the Setup tab.
 You will see sections for Role, Context, and Guidelines.

-By defining these rules in the native language, you stop the bot from sounding like a robot translator.
+By defining these rules in the native language, you stop the assistant from sounding like a robot translator.

 Step 4: Engagement – making the first move